NewthingAde/Audiophile/README.md

 I will love to focus more on the Backend and Database for the project and other projects too.

  ## Deployement
-I deploy the and host the website on Firebase
+I deploy the website on Github and host it on Firebase